BobbyU/CppShell/README.md

 # CppShell
 A shell implementation in C++, with a focus on OOP

-Coming from a procedural background, I'm trying to get the hang of objects anc C++ in general.
+Coming from a procedural background, I'm trying to get the hang of objects and C++ in general.

 TODO List:
 * Successfully execute a program